 1922 - A period of political consolidation now begins.
 Potential rivals to the Communists are exiled.
 Lenin denounces the formation of factions within the Communist Party.
 Local soviets are brought to heal.
 The party is purged of its less committed members.

 The Vecheka is abolished early in the year.
 It is replaced by the State Political Directorate (Gosudarstvennoe Politicheskoe Pravlenie - GPU) and integrated into the People's Commissariat of Internal Affairs (Narodnyi Komissariat Vnutrennykh Del - NKVD).
-The NKVD is the forerunner of the KGB and will become infamous as the chief prosecutor of Joseph Stalin's reign of terror during the 1930s.
+The NKVD is the forerunner of the KGB.
+It becomes infamous as the chief prosecutor of Joseph Stalin's reign of terror during the 1930s.

 Lenin suffers a stroke on 26 May.
 A troika (triumvirate) composed of Stalin, Lev B. Kamenev and Grigorii V. Zinoviev assumes leadership.